7 Best Hotels in Bocas Del Toro for an Eco-Adventure!

 Think: No air conditioning.
 Rainwater for drinking.
 Solar panels for power (candle-light dining!).

-Now, while there are still plenty of cheap hotels, Bocas has graduated from the backpacker phase of tourism development to boutique inns and B&B’s, some located on private or semi-private islands.
+Now, while there are plenty of cheap hotels, Bocas has graduated from the backpacker phase of tourism development to boutique inns and B&B’s, some located on private or semi-private islands.

 One exception is Viceroy, which plans to open a luxury Viceroy Bocas del Toro resort with 42 overwater villas in 2026.

-In the meantime, the new Nayara Bocas del Toro probably offers the most “deluxe” accommodations.
 It has some of the Caribbean’s best overwater villas, and we’ll get to this resort in a jiff (#5 below).
+(Judging from the rave reviews, it looks pretty spiffy!)

-How they’re a salt-water paradise with beautiful beaches if escapism and going barefoot trumps marble bathrooms, butlers and 24-hour room service.
+How, today, they’re a salt-water paradise with beautiful beaches if escapism and going barefoot trumps marble bathrooms, butlers and 24-hour room service.

 Best hotels in Bocas del Toro (ones we chose)